jbbarth/redmine_better_crossprojects/README.md

 * **redmine_base_select2** which can be found [here](https://github.com/jbbarth/redmine_base_select2)
 * **redmine_base_deface** which can be found [here](https://github.com/jbbarth/redmine_base_deface)

 First download the source or clone the plugin and put it in the "plugins/" directory of your redmine instance.
-Note that this is crucial that the directory is named redmine_super_wiki !
+Note that this is crucial that the directory is named 'redmine_better_crossprojects' !

 Then execute: